 It’s a simple understanding of the fact that people need to be treated well.
 And it’s what hospitality, one of the main pillars of successful coworking spaces, is all about.

-In this blog post, we’ve outlined 3 hospitality essentials in the context of coworking that will help you improve member experience.
+In this blog post, we’ve outlined 3 hospitality essentials in the context of coworking that will help you improve the member experience.

 Communication with your visitors might begin far before they enter your physical space.
 They may call you on the phone or send you an e-mail to receive more information or ask anything related to your space or service.